 Children Missing from Education: (Please also refer to Missing Children Policy): Our procedures regarding children missing from education comply with our local Safeguarding Partnership and with KCSIE (currently in force).
 Our staff will follow the School's separate procedures for dealing with students who go missing, particularly on repeat occasions.
 They should act to identify any risk of abuse and neglect, including sexual abuse or exploitation.
 Woldingham will put in place appropriate safeguarding policies, procedures and responses for students who go missing from education, particularly on repeat occasions.
 Staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, FGM and forced marriage.
+Staff are aware that being absent, as well as missing, from education can be warning sign of a range of safeguarding concerns, including sexual abuse, sexual exploitation or child criminal exploitation.
 More information can be found in 'Statutory guidance on children who run away or go missing from home or care' and KCSIE (DfE: currently in force).
 We will follow-up unexplained absences of any student with a telephone call from the school on the morning of the first day of absence and notify social services if there is an unexplained absence of more than two days of a student who is on the child safeguarding register.